Bruce Hornsby: Additional collaborations

+On July 10, 1990, Hornsby made a guest appearance with the Grateful Dead onstage at Carter-Finley Stadium in Raleigh, NC, playing accordion during portions of the first and second sets.
+Grateful Dead keyboardist Brent Mydland died just over two weeks later, and Hornsby was summoned as a temporary replacement.
+The Grateful Dead released this concert on YouTube in its entirety on July 10, 2020, the 30th anniversary of the performance.

+On October 18, 1991, Hornsby joined Pink Floyd co-founder Roger Waters on stage at Auditorio de la Cartuja in Seville, Spain, playing keyboards and singing the choruses of Comfortably Numb.

+On September 6, 1995 at Oriole Park at Camden Yards in Baltimore, Hornsby and Branford Marsalis performed the national anthem before Cal Ripken Jr. played in his 2,131st consecutive game, breaking Lou Gehrig's all-time Major League Baseball record.

 In 2014, Hornsby toured selected dates with Pat Metheny Unity Group.

 In 2016, Hornsby performed on a track, "Black Muddy River", along with indie folk band (and Justin Vernon's former band) DeYarmond Edison on Day of the Dead, a Grateful Dead cover album, benefiting the Red Hot Organization, an international charity dedicated to raising funds and awareness for HIV and AIDS.
 Hornsby performed the song alongside Vernon that same year in Eau Claire, Wisconsin.
-Hornsby performed alongside Vernon at Coachella in 2017, performing "I Can't Make You Love Me;" the performance also featured Jenny Lewis.
+Hornsby performed alongside Vernon at Coachella in 2017, performing he Henley-Hornsby song “The End Of The Innocence”, the performance also featured Jenny Lewis.
+In 2019, Hornsby co-wrote “U (Man Like)” for Bon Iver’s album *i,i* and also contributed piano and vocals to the track.

+At Bonnaroo’s Virtual ROO-ALITY (24-26 September 2020), Hornsby presented a collaborative set with Polo G, whose 2020 song “Wishing for a Hero” (from The Goat) was inspired by Tupac Shakur’s “Changes” and interpolates elements of Hornsby’s “The Way It Is.”

 Hornsby has composed and performed for many projects with filmmaker Spike Lee, including end-title songs for two films, Clockers (1995) with Chaka Khan and Bamboozled (2001).
 He contributed music for If God Is Willing and da Creek Don't Rise (2010), Old Boy (2013) and Chi-Raq (2015), and full film scores for Lee's Kobe Bryant documentary for ESPN: Kobe Doin' Work (2009), Red Hook Summer (2012), Da Sweet Blood of Jesus (2015), and Lee's film for the NBA 2K16 video game (2015).
 He scored Lee's Netflix production She's Gotta Have It (2017, 2019).
 Hornsby wrote and performed new music for Lee's film BlacKkKlansman (2018). in 1993, Lee directed the video for Hornsby's song "Talk Of The Town".

+On July 3, 2023, Hornsby appeared with the Doobie Brothers in Portsmouth, Virginia during their extended 50th anniversary tour, where he performed on keyboards and soloed on several songs.

+On December 9, 2023, Hornsby appeared with Goose in Hampton, Virginia during their Goosemas run, where he performed "The Way It Is" on keyboards.